Skip to Content

 10 tips for cooking on the barbecue like a pro

-1. Preheat the grill
+1. Always preheat the grill

 Meat on the BBQ

-• prevent food from sticking to the cooking grill;
+• prevent food from sticking;

 We oil the food rather than the grill when cooking on the BBQ

-3. Keep your barbecue clean
+3. Keep the grill clean

-5. Close the lid during cooking
+5. Keep the lid closed while cooking

 Close the lid of the BBQ while cooking